argots/stencil/README.md

 local disk layout for a *workspace*.
 2. Provide a [mad-lib](https://en.wikipedia.org/wiki/Mad_Libs) style
-interactive configurability by prompting users for choices and remember those choices for future runs.
+interactive configurability by prompting users for choices and remembering those choices for future runs.
 3. Provide the ability to change templates and pull these changes locally *a la Git* with proper three-way merges.
 4. Allow multiple templates to be used within a *workspace.*